SUSE-Technical-Marketing/harvester-terraform/README.md

 terraform plan -out "tfplan"
 terraform apply "tfplan"
 ```
-Just wait a couple of minutes and you'll have a VM deployed in Harvester.
+Just wait a few minutes, and you'll have a VM deployed in Harvester.

 ## Useful links
 In these links you can find a fair amount of information about Harvester, Terraform and the Harvester module.